Evolutionary Dynamics of a Lattice Dimer: a Toy Model for Stability vs. Affinity Trade-offs in Proteins: Transient responses to stressor

 We report in \cref{fig:pnat_entropy_designability} (left panel) the entropy $\sigma$ together with the MId for several values of $\bint$ and for $S_A$ and $S_C$, evolved with, respectively, protocols \textit{evolve A} and \textit{evolve C}.
-As the stressor intensity $\bint$ increases, the designabilities of both structures decrease, as it is harder for sequences to cope with the constraint on $P_{int}$.
+The reported values are relative to end-point evolution, \ie{} at equilibrium.
+As the stressor intensity $\bint$ increases, the designability of both structures decrease, as it is harder for sequences to cope with the constraint on $P_{int}$.
 For all tested $\bint > 0$, the structure $S_A$ is realized by more sequences than $S_C$, contrary to what happens for non-interacting structure ($\bint=0$).

 We again resort to the Potts model inferred from sequence data at different time points during evolution to characterize this phenomenon.
-In \cref{fig:pnat_entropy_designability} (top right panel) we observe that the $P_{nat}$ cross each other, signalling an inversion in the designabilities of the two structures, see \cref{fig:pnat_entropy_designability} (bottom right panel).
+In \cref{fig:pnat_entropy_designability} (top right panel) we observe that the $P_{nat}$ cross each other, signalling an inversion in the designability of the two structures, see \cref{fig:pnat_entropy_designability} (bottom right panel).
 In other words, evolving a dimer surface through binding to a fixed protein is more harmful in terms of fitness when the fixed protein has low designability.
+It is worth mentioning that this result is valid in general and does not depend on the particular choice of the two structures, as we validate in \cref{sec:addition_dimer} using different structures.